weekly

 -I worked as a Title I tutor for more than five years, primarily with students between fifth grade and the second year of college, most of who were diagnosed with mental health challenges.
 I continue to work with students with these diagnoses and age ranges as an English tutor and executive functioning coach.

--I was a freelance grant writer for nine years, which helped hone my technical writing skills.
+-I have been a freelance grant writer for 13 years, which has honed my technical writing skills.

 -I have been teaching English Language Arts classes since January 2020.
 These classes have included project-based book clubs as well as semester-long classes in middle school and high school grades.